-Please see the stand-alone guidance document in relation to source of funds and source of wealth for further details.
+Please also see section 3.8 of the Handbook for further details on source of funds and source of wealth.

 If an explanation from a customer does not make sense based on what is known about the customer, then further investigation must be undertaken to establish the source of funds per the requirements of the Code.